AlirezAkbary/PANORAMIA/README.md

 ### 5. Training the Baseline Classifier and Saving its Predicitions on the Evaluation Set

-Next, we study the quality of the synthetic data by training our baseline classifier, distinguishing real from synthetic data.
+To evaluate the quality of the synthetic data, we train a baseline classifier to distinguish real data from synthetic data.

 ```python
 python -m src.main  --base_log_dir "logs/baseline/" \